-- 3. The bracing is connected to diagonal rakers that are anchored to deadmen or a slab, in order to hold the wall plumb. - 4.
-The bracing is anchored to the wall and the rakers as required for lateral wind forces and vertical forces from the rakers.
+3. The bracing is connected to diagonal rakers that are anchored to deadmen or a slab, in order to hold the wall plumb.

+4. The bracing is anchored to the wall and the rakers as required for lateral wind forces and vertical forces from the rakers.

-11.5 ENDS, CORNERS, INTERSECTIONS
+11.5 Ends, Corners, Intersections

-1. The ends of walls, wall corners and wall intersections will tend to move laterally as the concrete is placed.
-Inplane bracing is required at the top and at intermediate locations to prevent wall elongation during concrete placement.
+1. The ends of walls, wall corners and wall intersec- tions will tend to move laterally as the concrete is placed.
+In-plane bracing is required at the top and at intermediate locations to prevent wall elongation during concrete placement.

+11.5a Bracing at End of Wall

+11.5b Bracing at Corner

+11.5c Bracing at Wall Intersection

-- 2. In addition, the end, corner and intersection components require partial or full-height vertical formwork to maintain a flat surface and to prevent separation between the wall and starters or end caps. - 3.
-For CF4 corners and CF8i exterior corners only, the full-height vertical formwork and intermediate bracing noted in Item 2 are not required for wall heights less than 3000 mm (10'). - 4.
-The formwork is pressed tight against the wall and anchored to the wall or the foundation.
+2. In addition, the end, corner and intersection components require partial or full-height vertical formwork to maintain a flat surface and to prevent separation between the wall and starters or end caps.

+3. For CF4 corners and CF8i exterior corners only, the full-height vertical formwork and intermediate bracing noted in Item 2 are not required for wall heights less than 3000 mm (10').

+4. The formwork is pressed tight against to the wall and anchored to the wall or the foundation.
 The formwork is braced at the top and at intermediate locations by diagonal rakers that are anchored to deadmen or a floor slab.

-- 5. At the ends of walls, a steel channel can be added in the CONFORM component to reduce the concrete pressures on the formwork and help maintain a flat surface. - 6.
-All wall intersections and piers, except for the CF4, are created using starters and these locations must be formed and braced full height to prevent the starter from separating at the intersection. - 7.
-Box joiners in piers and near the ends of walls must be formed and braced full height to prevent the legs of the box connectors separating from the box joiner.
+5. At the ends of walls, a steel channel can be added in the CONFORM component to reduce the concrete pressures on the formwork and help maintain a flat surface.

+6. All wall intersections and piers, except for the CF4, are created using starters and these locations must be formed and braced full height to prevent the starter from separating at the intersection.

+7. Box joiners in piers and near the ends of walls must be formed and braced full height to prevent the legs of the box connectors separating from the box joiner.